esp-rs/rust-build/README.md

 Export variables are displayed at the end of the script.
 > **Note**
-> If the export variables are added into the shell startup script, the shell may need to be refreshed.
+> If the export variables are added to the shell startup script, the shell may need to be refreshed.

-Installation of different version of toolchain:
+Installation of different version of the toolchain:

 ```
 ./install-rust-toolchain.sh --toolchain-version 1.62.1.0 --export-file export-esp-rust.sh